johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 }
 ```

-Again, we're constructing a JSON-LD Structured Data object that represents a breadcrumb.
+Again, we're constructing a JSON-LD structured data object that represents a breadcrumb.
 But this time we're going to add multiple breadcrumbs to the page.
 The first is the archive breadcrumb.
 The other breadcrumbs are generated for each tag.

 I'm somewhat on the fence as to whether it's useful to have a breadcrumb for each tag.
 [In fact, originally I didn't have it when I first added support](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/416).
 But I've added it in as it's not a lot of work and it's not a lot of code.
 I'm not sure if it's useful or not.
 [I've added it now](https://github.com/johnnyreilly/blog.johnnyreilly.com/commit/e69633ca6cc6cae98cd405580e9659594ac92f8a); I'm going to leave it in in place for a bit and see how it goes.